Shana Ye

 Biography

-Dr. Shana Ye is assistant professor of Women and Gender Studies at University of Toronto Scarborough and in the Women & Gender Studies Institute at the University of Toronto.
-Her research lies at the intersection of transnational feminism, queer social reproduction, queer cinema, post/socialist studies and theories of affect and trauma.
+Dr. Shana Ye is assistant professor of Women and Gender Studies at University of Toronto Scarborough and in the Women and Gender Studies Institute at the University of Toronto.
+Her research lies at the intersection of transnational feminism, queer studies, post/socialist studies and theories of affect and trauma.
+Shana also writes about death, technology and AIs, and speculative fictions.

 Shana sees the goal of feminist education and research as to advance social justice.
 She is committed not only to increasing LGBTQ visibility in the classroom and professional venues, but also to “queering” the academic institution by challenging its systemic sexism, heteronormativity, classism, ableism and meritocracy through experiential pedagogy and creative methods.
 Shana holds a PhD in Feminist Studies and in Developmental Studies and Social Change from the University of Minnesota (2017).
 She has served on the governing boards of Society for Queer Asian Studies (SQAS) affiliated with Association for Asian Studies (AAS) and North American Asian Feminist Collaborative (NAAF) caucus at National Women’s Studies Association (NWSA).